incognitochain/incognito-cli/commands.md

    This command helps generate Incognito accounts given a mnemonic.

 OPTIONS:
-   --mnemonic value, -m value  A 12-word mnemonic phrase, words are separated by a "-" (Example: artist-decline-pepper-spend-good-enemy-caught-sister-sure-opinion-hundred-lake).
+   --mnemonic value, -m value  A 12-word mnemonic phrase, words are separated by a "-", or put in "" (Examples: artist-decline-pepper-spend-good-enemy-caught-sister-sure-opinion-hundred-lake, "artist decline pepper spend good enemy caught sister sure opinion hundred lake").
-   --numShards value           The number of shard (default: 8)
+   --numShards value           The number of shards (default: 8) --shardID value             A specific shardID (-1: any shard) (default: -1) --numAccounts value         The number of accounts (default: 1)

 ```